Silarn/EDMC-BioScan/README.md

 ## Roadmap

+* Currently implementing a system to detect the presence of a nebula
 * Refinements to species requirements
 * ~~Track when near a planet and focus the data view for that planet~~
 * ~~Add settings for visibility and display options~~
 * Add info about sample distance requirements
+* Possibly utilize EDSM data to fill in missing data (revisiting a system)
 * ~~Investigate plausibility of getting species from codex scans (Ship / SRV)~~

 ## License